Dollar Street - Gapminder

 Task 1 - Which 'factors' best show level of development?

-You aim is to choose YOUR TOP THREE FACTORS from that 'All Topics' list that YOU think show how developed a country is.
+You aim is to choose TWO FACTORS from that 'All Topics' list that YOU think show how that factor is influenced by the amount of money that people have.

 Select the first factor and then carefully choose one image from each column to show the four different levels of development (you might want to choose the poorest, the richest and two in between).